Map of Spain Wine Regions

 In Rueda, there grows an exceptional, minerally Spanish white wine grape called Verdejo.

 The Ebro River Valley is lucky to get a more Mediterranean influence with less intense climate swings.
 Because of this, Tempranillo and Garnacha produce fruitier, more elegantly styled wines.
-Rioja is famous for its long-standing bodegas, like Lopez de Heredia, who turn consistently turn out age-worthy reds.
+Rioja is famous for its long-standing bodegas, like Lopez de Heredia, who consistently turn out age-worthy reds.

 carles-rabada-morning-mediterranean-catalunya-spain